mrexodia/dumpulator/README.md

 print(f"decrypted: '{decrypted}'")
 ```

-The `test.dmp` is collected at the entry point of the `tests/StringEncryptionFun` example.
+The `StringEncryptionFun_x64.dmp` is collected at the entry point of the `tests/StringEncryptionFun` example.
 You can get the compiled binaries for `StringEncryptionFun` [here](https://github.com/mrexodia/dumpulator/releases/download/v0.0.1/StringEncryptionFun.7z)

 ## Collecting the dump